 Anogenital distance (AGD) is the measurement from the anus to the nearest attachment of the scrotum to the body.
 The average distance between the two is just two inches, but some men have shorter lengths and others have longer lengths.
 The typical male penis is between five and six inches in erect length.

 What is the ideal AGD for optimal fertility?

 Instead of measuring penis size to gauge fertility chances, they should be measuring AGD.
-Any measurement less than two inches could mean reduced fertility.
-Measurements more than two inches could mean increased fertility.
+Any measurement of fewer than two inches could mean reduced fertility.
+Measurements of more than two inches could mean increased fertility.

 How accurate is the connection between AGD and fertility?

 Well, this is where things get a little muddled.
 The original study involved 126 college students who were not attempting to start families.
 Their AGD and sperm counts were measured and compared.
 Lower AGD measurements were associated with lower sperm counts, in some cases, but not all fertility doctors are convinced AGD plays a role in fertility diagnosis at this time.
 Natan Bar-Chama of Mt.
 Sinai Hospital believes the connection being made by some professionals is a bit premature.

 Are lower AGD numbers and smaller penis size connected?

 In some cases, yes.
 According to past research, phthalates may be associated with reduced AGD measurements and reduced penis size in boys born to mothers who’ve come in contact with phthalates.
 Phthalates are chemicals used in personal items, plastics, and more.

 Are these chemicals solely to blame for reduced AGD measurements?

 No, there are other factors that can play a part in shorter AGD measurements, like body size, for instance.